 The methodology of this paper focuses on developing ChatPPG, a unified framework integrating LLMs and CV models for real-time analysis and interactive guidance in table tennis.

-Customed training dataset
+Customized training dataset

 To adapt ChatPPG for table tennis, a domain-specific Q&A dataset was created by integrating data from prior studies, expert-curated training, and tactical suggestions.
 This dataset enabled ChatPPG to perform well in task-specific queries and significantly enhanced the transparency and interpretability of the system.
 By pairing structured input prompts with detailed explanatory outputs, the dataset allowed users to trace the reasoning behind the model recommendations, bridging the gap between raw data and actionable insights.

 The dataset was built on two main sources.
 The first source included match statistics from previous studies, such as player speed, movement heatmaps, and action frequencies.
-These metrics formed the basis for understanding player behavior and designing targeted interventions.
+These metrics formed the basis for understanding player behaviour and designing targeted interventions.
 Data on rule violations, including timestamps and violation types, also provided a foundation for corrective suggestions and compliance strategies.
 These structured outputs addressed user queries and revealed the underlying logic, making ChatPPG decision-making more interpretable.

 Another key dataset component involved expert-curated training and tactical guides tailored to specific player profiles and skill levels.
 For instance, the dataset included entries on improving footwork speed, refining backhand techniques, and correcting frequent service violations.
 Each entry paired detailed input descriptions with step-by-step outputs, ensuring a clear relationship between data inputs and recommendations.
 This design enabled ChatPPG to generate actionable advice while offering transparency in how decisions were derived.